sondercs/Basic-Node.Js/README.md

-# Node.js - Fundamentos Básicos
+# Node.js - Basic Fundamentals

-Este repositório contém exemplos e guias para iniciantes que desejam aprender os fundamentos do Node.js. É um ponto de partida para entender a plataforma Node.js, desenvolver aplicativos simples e aprender conceitos essenciais.
+This repository contains examples and guides for beginners who want to learn the fundamentals of Node.js.
+It serves as a starting point for understanding the Node.js platform, developing simple applications, and learning essential concepts.

-## Tópicos Abordados
+## Covered Topics

-- Instalação e configuração do Node.js
+- Installation and configuration of Node.js
-- Entendendo o sistema de módulos
+- Understanding the module system
-- Construção de aplicativos simples
+- Building simple applications
-- Comunicação com APIs externas
+- Communicating with external APIs
-- Manipulação de arquivos
+- File manipulation
-- Uso de módulos nativos
+- Using native modules

-## Pré-requisitos
+## Prerequisites

-- Node.js instalado.
+- Installed Node.js
-- HTTPie instalado.
+- Installed HTTPie
-- API Rest (Ultilizado: API Dog).
+- Rest API (Used: Dog API)